-Foley & Small is serving as lead counsel in the State of Indiana in litigation involving the distribution and purchase of contaminated epidural injections manufactured by the New England Compounding Center (NECC).
+Foley & Murphy is serving as lead counsel in the State of Indiana in litigation involving the distribution and purchase of contaminated epidural injections manufactured by the New England Compounding Center (NECC).
 This includes involvement in the bankruptcy proceedings and the multi-district litigation (MDL) pending in Massachusetts and the prosecution of claims against the local clinics in Indiana that purchased and administer the injections.
-Foley & Small has been and is also involved in MDL proceedings in claims involving Vioxx, Yaz, and Yazmin, and others.
+Foley & Murphy has been and is also involved in MDL proceedings in claims involving Vioxx, Yaz, and Yazmin, and others.

 Below is information on the FDA pharmaceutical approval process and what occurs when a drug is recalled for being found defective.

 Modern medicines can save lives and improve the quality of life.
 While most drugs are safe and effective, some are not.
 Each year thousands are injured and some die due to a drug that proves defective or is found to have injurious adverse side effects.

 Drug manufacturers have an obligation to provide safe and reliable products that work as advertised.
 Even when they do work, there may be dangerous side effects and other risks that must be disclosed.
 The law requires that manufacturers disclose known issues about side effects or other risks associated with the use of their drugs.

 Our Attorneys each have 30+ years in the practice of law.

 Our Attorneys each have the highest rating from their peers.

 We have a history of successful jury trials and maximizing settlements.

 We do not handle thousands of cases, but a select few; providing our clients with individualized attention assisted by a kind and caring staff.